Landchecker.com.au logo

 Searching by lot/plan number is particularly useful if you’re looking for a new development that may not yet have a registered address.

-If you have trouble returning results when you type in the lot/plan number, try removing the lot and just entering the plan number.
 For example, if you're searching for Lot 65 DP31209, instead of typing ‘65 DP31209’ into the search bar, try typing ‘DP31209’.

 This will then give you a list of suggested results, which will include the lots associated with that plan for you to choose from.